FedeClaudi/Term.jl/docs/src/live/app_intro.md

 !!! tip "Responsive layout"
     If you use a `Float` to specify your layout elements size, the app will automatically resize the elements when the terminal size is reduced.
 If you also want your app to expand to fill in the whole terminal is the terminal is enlarged, you can use
-    `expand` keyworad argument for `App`.
+    `expand` keyword argument for `App`.

 ### Adding widgets
 To create an app with multiple widgets, you'll need the layout info as shown above and a `Dict` with the widgets you want your app to display.
-The keys in the `Dict` need to match the layout elemnts names.
+The keys in the `Dict` need to match the layout elements names.
 For example, to create an app showing two pieces of text.

 ```@example app